Seneca-ICTOER/OPS245-C7/docs/A-Labs/lab1.md

 Therefore, it makes sense to also have a record of the installed computer software as well.
 This can contain information regarding the Linux operating system, installed software, and network connectivity information.

-**Please review the Bash Shell Reference Guide (ADD LINK HERE) to help with the rest of Investigation 3**
+**Please review the [Bash Shell Reference Guide](/C-ExtraResources/bash-shell-reference-guide.md) to help with the rest of Investigation 3**

 **Perform the Following Steps:**